 Honey bees are somewhat endothermic.
-That is, they can raise the temperatures of their bodies and hive by working their flight muscles.
-During cold weather, when temperatures drop below around 50 °F (10 °C), the queen and her workers cluster up into a tight ball to keep warm.
+They can raise the temperatures of their bodies and hive by working their flight muscles.
+During cold weather, when temperatures drop below 50 °F (10 °C), the queen and her workers cluster into a tight ball to keep warm.

-They rapidly move their wings, shaking and shivering to generate heat2.
+They rapidly move their wings, shaking and shivering to generate heat1.
 At the center of the cluster where the queen stays, temperatures can rise to 90–100 °F (32–37 °C).

 Honey bees work together to find food, and when one bee finds flower patch food sources, it relays the information to the others through dance.
 We call the bee’s dance the waggle dance; it consists of a short straight run and a circular movement.